Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 ## Installation

-The example interface code can be ran with [GNU Octave](https://www.octave.org/).
-The Arduino code can be transfered easily from the [Arduino IDE](https://www.arduino.cc/en/software/).
+The example interface code can be ran with [GNU Octave](https://www.octave.org/) and shows everything you need to print something (a simple 160x144 pixels pattern here).
+The Arduino core itself can be transfered easily from the [Arduino IDE](https://www.arduino.cc/en/software/).

 ## Pinout and hardware